dani-coffee/cybersecurity-notes/tryhackme/Linux-fundamentals.md

 MIN	What minute to execute at,HOUR	What hour to execute at,DOM	What day of the month to execute at,MON	What month of the year to execute at,DOW What day of the week to execute at,CMD The actual command that will be executed. `*` stands for-every
 ##### ✏️examples:
 	-0 */12 * * * cp -R /home/cmnatic/Documents /var/backups/	➝backup "cmnatic"'s  "Documents" every 12 hours

+ • `chsh` - a command that lets you change your default login shell
+##### ✏️examples:
+	chsh -s /usr/bin/zsh

+ • `history` - list of all the commands I’ve previously run in my shell session

 # 🚩 **Flags**